athindran/athindran.github.io/index.md

 I was also into app development in my undergraduate days.
 I helped build android apps for the institute technical and cultural festivals, Shaastra and Saarang.

-I am big fan of all kinds of music and listen to all kinds of music from all different eras.

 ## Contact
 You can reach me through email at r[dot]athindran[at]gmail[dot]com.